a vision for multi-generational abolitionism

 As we have lived within the system of white dominance, we have been conditioned for something that disconnects us from our core self and from each other.

-These first three legs will help us move away from our social constructed ideas and help us walk each other back to the place our cells might call home.
+These first three elements will help us move away from our social constructed ideas and help us walk each other back to the place our cells might call home.

-The First Leg: Commit to a posture of learning
+The First Element: Commit to a posture of learning

-In this first leg, we will begin to develop a practice of learning.
+In this first element, we will begin to develop a practice of learning.